 Our Work

-While many corporate leaders are aligned that racial equity is a moral and economic imperative, we know that many are struggling with what to prioritize, how to adopt enterprise-wide strategies, and how to break through expected (and unexpected) roadblocks within their spheres of influence—their workplaces, their communities, and society—to have lasting impact.
+While many corporate leaders are aligned that tackling inequality is a moral and economic imperative, we know that many are struggling with what to prioritize, how to adopt enterprise-wide strategies, and how to break through expected (and unexpected) roadblocks to have lasting impact within the workplace, in communities, and across society.
 Learn more about how our work helps business leaders achieve sustained change and meet the increased leadership expectations of their stakeholders in the years ahead.

 Our Partners